 - The sample size is relatively big but in the case of very detailed analysis the number of cases may be little. - Possible underestimation of the self-employment incomes should be taken into consideration - The introduction of "public work benefit" which allows unemployed people to keep their unemployment benefits after the standard period of payment of this benefit if they enrol in some public work implies that they would be observed in SILC as "employees/active".
-It is not possible to distinguish this group from other workers and therefore the users should take this into consideration when using the model. - Simulation of special tax for self employed are significantly oversimulated due to the high number of EU-SILC respondent reporting very low self-employed income.
-This should be kept in mind when using the model. - Tax evasion and non-take up problems are present but it is difficult to assess exactly the size of the phenomena. - Poverty rates by age groups are significantly oversimulated and users should aware of this when using the model for poverty analysis. - The original dataset contains very few people among the very low and the very high earners, therefore the model is likely to underestimate overall income inequality.
+It is not possible to distinguish this group from other workers and therefore the users should take this into consideration when using the model. - Tax evasion and non-take up problems are present but it is difficult to assess exactly the size of the phenomena. - The original dataset contains very few people among the very low and the very high earners, therefore the model is likely to underestimate overall income inequality.